 Julia Thompson Hello!
 I am a senior History major from Seattle, Washington.
 Much of my academic time at Whitman has been spent in writing-intensive classes, especially History courses.
 I am passionate about my major and would love to help you with writing History papers, including sources and research strategies.
 I also have experience with upper-level English courses, Sociology, and a bit of Music and Film analysis.
 In my spare time I enjoy cooking and baking, hiking, and exploring new places.
 Come in to see me!

-Lydia McDermott is the director of the Whitman College Writing Center and an Assistant Professor of Composition in General Studies.
+Lydia McDermott is the Director of the Center for Writing and Speaking, and an Assistant Professor of Composition in General Studies.
 Her PhD is in Rhetoric and Composition and her MA is in Creative Writing.
 She loves to write in practically any genre and especially loves helping others find a passion for writing.
 Aside from writing, she loves watching and playing soccer, hanging out with her three boys, and walking her dog, Sherlock Bones, around Ankeny Field.
 Previous to coming to Whitman College, she helped to found and direct the Graduate Writing and Research Center at Ohio University in Athens, Ohio.
-Please feel free to drop by her office at Olin 217, around the corner from the Center, or to schedule an appointment with her at firstname.lastname@example.org.
+Please feel free to drop by her office at Olin East E122, around the corner from the COWS, or to schedule an appointment with her at email@example.com.

-Jonas Myers is the assistant to Lydia McDermott.
+Jonas Myers is the Assistant to the Director of the COWS.
 He graduated from Whitman in May of 2013, having majored in English and minored in mathematics.
 As a student, he worked as a tutor in the COWS (back when it was just the Writing Center, in a drab, closet-like room on Olin's second floor) for four semesters.
 Jonas believes that academic writing can be an outlet for passion and creativity.
 Jonas's passions include playing and listening to music (especially jazz), exploring and hiking and fishing, Seattle Mariners baseball, cooking and baking, and good films, among other things.
-His other position at Whitman is that of Writing Support Specialist in the Academic Resource Center, where he has office hours that are open to anyone: M, T & Th @ 11 am in Memorial 327.
+His other position at Whitman is that of Writing Support Specialist in the Academic Resource Center, where he has office hours that are open to anyone: Tuesday 11-noon and Friday 9-11a in Memorial 327, and Tuesday 1-2p and Wednesday 1-2p in Olin East E132.
 Stop by!